openenergysolutions/modbus-cpp/README.md

 ## Tests
 To run the tests, simply execute `ctest .` in your build directory.

-**Note**: `AsioTcpConnectionTest` requires that the port 8888 is available.
-If for any reason this port is not available, either skip the tests by appending `~AsioTcpConnection` to the command line arguments, or change the `test_port` variable in `AsioTcpConnectionTest`.
+**Note**: `AsioClientTcpConnectionTest` and `AsioServerTest` requires that the port 8888 is available.
+If for any reason this port is not available, either skip the tests by appending `~AsioClientTcpConnection ~AsioServer` to the command line arguments, or change the `test_port` variable in `AsioClientTcpConnectionTest` and `AsioServerTest`.

 To run performance tests, simply build and run target `modbus_perf_tests`.
 It will create 100 servers (from port 8000 to 8199), with 20 clients connected to